Foo42/next-blog/posts/computation-in-content-addressable-spaces.md

 ---
 date: 2017-03-30
 title: Exploring Computation in Content Addressable Spaces
+summary: Playing with ideas around graphs of immutable values and expressions
 ---

 In the problem domain of the company I work at, we have the common situation where external data is fetched into our system on a schedule and a number jobs occur which perform processing on it and store the results.
 Our current solution is a common enough mixture of queues, processing workers, a document database for raw data, and relational database for processed data.
 The system works, though has some room for improvement, specifically: